akkikhan/Primus-SaaS/examples/LiveDemoApi/SENIOR_MANAGEMENT_DEMO_SCRIPT.md

 # Senior Management Live Demo Script (Revised)

-**Goal**: Demonstrate how quickly and securely we can integrate multiple identity providers (Azure AD and Auth0) into a new application using `PrimusSaaS.Identity.Validator`.
+**Goal**: Demonstrate how quickly and securely we can integrate **Identity, Logging, and Notifications** into a new application using Primus SaaS packages.

 **Time Estimate**: 5-7 Minutes